 A bank valuation serves as an internal regulatory and cautionary tool for lenders that reflects what reasonable amount can be recovered should it be necessary to reclaim and sell the property in a distressed state.
 This is the reason why the valuation price has to be lower than the market value.
 A bank valuation also protects the bank from risks.
 The market value is simply what the home is being sold for - at a particular time and in a specific market.

-For more information about bank valuations and to get advice on the process during your property purchase, it maybe a good idea to seek the services of a qualified mortgage broker.
+For more information about bank valuations and to get advice on the process during your property purchase, it may be a good idea to seek the services of a qualified mortgage broker.
 Brokers can help you find the right home loan, with part of the process including education and information regarding your valuation.
 You can compare qualified and accredited brokers.

-Marc Terrano is the lead publisher of Points Finder and a co-host of the Pocket Money podcast.
-He was previously a writer and publisher for home loans at Finder.
+Marc Terrano is a lead publisher and growth marketer at Finder.
+He has previously worked at Finder as a publisher for frequent flyer points and home loans, and as a writer, podcast host and content marketer.
 Marc has a Bachelor of Communications (Journalism) from the University of Technology Sydney.
-He’s passionate about creating honest and simple reviews and comparisons to help Australians get the best value for their money.
+He’s passionate about creating honest and simple reviews and comparisons to help everyone get value for money.
+See full bio

 We have just received our bank valuation back for our house and land package and it came back much lower than we had expected.
 We paid $411k (including upgrades) and thought it would come back around $420k (given rapid growth in the area and it is a new estate).
 There are house and land packages with the same specs being sold around the corner from us for $460k.